spockNinja/agntcy-agentic-apps/marketing-campaign/README.md

    ```

 3. **Run the Application**:
-   Start the Marketing Campaign Manager application using LangGraph:
+   Start the Marketing Campaign Manager application using the Python script:
    ```sh
    poetry run python src/marketing_campaign/main_langgraph.py
    ```

-   Interact by invoking the langgraph application to compose and review emails.
+   Interact with the application to compose and review emails.
 Once approved, the email will be sent to the recipient via SendGrid.